Lin-Brain-Lab/GCP/README.md

 * This is an alternative way to run fsl on google cloud, but you might need to adjust your script so the route to fsl can be set correctly
 1. Establish your VM by choosing Compute Engine >> VM instance
 2. Choose the machine and storage
-3. Mount virtual storage (the root storage does not have enough space for instaling FSL)
+3. [Mount virtual storage](.Mountstorage/README.md) (the root storage does not have enough space for instaling FSL)

-4.
+5.

+## Mount storage

 ## Other usefull stuff
 1. [Using local terminal to run your google cloud](https://www.youtube.com/watch?v=hP9B3xXP1Ts)